-- 5.1 The Department may agree to a settlement of the investigation prior to the issuance of a determination. - 5.2 Except where the Department enters into a settlement of the matter prior to issuance of a determination or where the Department declines to pursue a Reported Violation, the Department shall issue a written determination and findings of fact resulting from its investigation and a statement of whether a violation occurred based upon a preponderance of the evidence.
-Such a determination shall be issued in writing to the Employer and reporter and include explanation of rights to appeal.

-5.3 The Department may order any appropriate relief as a result of its investigation and final determination including, but not limited to, administrative fines and remedies listed in section 40.410(b) of the Ordinance.
+- 5.1 The Department may negotiate a settlement of the investigation prior to the issuance of a determination. - 5.2 Except where the matter is settled prior to issuance of a determination or where the Department declines to pursue a Reported Violation, the Department shall issue a written determination and findings of fact resulting from its investigation and a statement of whether a violation occurred based upon a preponderance of the evidence.
+Such a determination shall be issued in writing to the Employer and reporter and include explanation of rights to appeal. - 5.3 The Department may order any appropriate relief as a result of its investigation and determination including, but not limited to, administrative fines and remedies listed in section 40.580(d)) of the Ordinance.